Travel 101: Booking Direct Vs. Online Travel Agents Vs. Travel Agents

 Overseas travel agents have been known to charge outrageous prices to customers who don’t know any better until they land in New Zealand and see much cheaper deals.
 By then, it’s too late.

 Choose a booking method which best suits you.
 If you are hopeless at organisation and are a complete newbie to travelling, then you might want to use a travel agent.
-Using a travel agent based in New Zealand is where you will find the better travel agent deals.
+Using a travel agent based in New Zealand is where you will find better travel agent deals.

 On the other hand, if you prefer to be in charge of your own itinerary and budget, then we suggest using a mix of online booking agents and booking direct.
-You can use online booking agents as a tool to compare prices and deals.
+You can use online booking websites as a tool to compare the prices of flights and deals.
 Once you have found a deal that you like, visit the direct website of the travel company and see if the price matches the deal and book!
 If the price doesn’t match, then it’s usually as simple as contacting the company directly and they will match the price.